oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Date.md

 // Returns "Yesterday 10:10 p.m." and when App's Language is Farsi ("fa") : "دیروز 10:10 "
 ```

-Use `Context?.dateFormatNormal(calendar)` to have a Normalized Date String.
+Use `Context?.dateFormatNormal(calendar)` to have a Date String with `Normal Format`.
 See this example :

 ```kotlin
 dateFormatNormal(calendar)
 // Return "23 Jan 2020" and when App's Calendar is JALALI : "23 مهر ‌" 1392
 ```

-Use `Context?.dateFormatNormalWithTime(calendar)` to have a Normalized Date String with clock 12 Hrs.
-Example :
+Use `Context?.dateFormatNormalWithTime(calendar)` to have a Date String  with `Simple Format + clock 12 Hrs`.
+See this example :

 ```kotlin
 dateFormatNormalWithTime(calendar)
 // Return "23 Jan 2020 10:10 a.m." and when App's Calendar is JALALI : "23 مهر ‌" 1392 10:10 ب.ظ
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTE1NTY4OV19
+eyJoaXN0b3J5IjpbMTYwODkyMDUxM119
 -->